... ask the root question!

 Field tip from Tig:

 Set the standard from Day 1 — if you're climbing a live tree, protect the cambium.
-It’s basic arborist respect.
+It’s basic arborist respect that should be taught early and used regularly

 WHY scale treatments vary?